skip to main content

 Personalized Evaluation and Attention

-Dr. Zwick and Dr. Mehta offer each patient a thorough evaluation to identify any medical conditions that may be affecting the eyelids or surrounding area.
-After assessing each patient’s specific needs and desired outcome, he then develops a personalized plan of treatment.
+Dr. Zhao and Dr. Mehta offer each patient a thorough evaluation to identify any medical conditions that may be affecting the eyelids or surrounding area.
+After assessing each patient’s specific needs and desired outcome, they develop a personalized plan of treatment.
 Patients are encouraged to ask questions and are provided with detailed information about their recommended procedure and the results they may anticipate.

-Our surgeons perform the majority of his surgery in our private, surgical suite.
+Our surgeons perform the majority of the surgical procedures in our private, surgical suite.
 In most cases, these are outpatient procedures that use sedation and local anesthesia.
 Our goal is to provide the most advanced technology, treatments and skilled surgical care in a comfortable, convenient setting.

 Eyelid & Eyebrow Surgery